 San Martino Events in Abruzzo

 Most of the larger rural farming villages and towns will get together and host events that celebrate San Martino on the 11th November, with a simple Vino Novello and roast chestnut festa.

 The Glories in Scanno are the most famous bonfires that are held on eve of San Martino, the 10th of November.
 The lighting of its 3 towering bonfires starts at 6.30 pm.
 San Martino is also the protector of betrayed husbands as well as winemakers, a very masculine day!
 In San Valentino in Abruzzo Citeriore there is the processione dei cornuti, where the men of the village create a carnival procession through the town ringing cowbells and carrying cow and goat horns that are carried as relics and a polite phallic symbol whilst singing the ‘Congrega’.
 Groups of children follow with jack-o-lanterns begging for sweets and money.

-Back to Abruzzo holidays, not only can you revel in the rich colour of the Abruzzo countryside as it whizzes you back to your childhood with sherbet pastels liberally sprinkling its sleepy and slightly frost-bitten vines, but you can enjoy these brightly coloured tannin-free, light (11% alcohol), fruity wines that shout cherries, blackberries, raspberries & figgy peaches – all the fruits of Abruzzo.
+This is the period when you can revel in the rich colour of the Abruzzo countryside.
+It whizzes you back to your childhood with sherbet pastels liberally sprinkling its sleepy and slightly frost-bitten vines and rewards you by drinking its brightly coloured tannin-free, light (11% alcohol), fruity wines that shout cherries, blackberries, raspberries & figgy peaches – all the fruits of Abruzzo.